Kihlepa

-Kihlepa is a village in Audru Parish, Pärnu County, in southwestern Estonia.
+Kihlepa is a village in Pärnu municipality, Pärnu County, in southwestern Estonia.
 It has a population of 159 (as of 1 January 2011).
+Prior to the 2017 administrative reform of local governments, it was located in Audru Parish.

 Kihlepa is the location of a pig farm that accommodates 2,800 pigs.
 It is owned by OÜ Lõpe Agro and produces pigs for Rakvere Lihakombinaat.